swiftly-solution/swiftly_mostactive/README.md

 ### Configuring the plugin 🧐

-* After installing the plugin, you need to change the prefix from `addons/swiftly/configs/plugins` and if you want, you can change the messages from `addons/swiftly/translations`.
+* After installing the plugin, you need to change the prefix and the `hours` command name from `addons/swiftly/configs/plugins` and if you want, you can change the messages from `addons/swiftly/translations`.

 ### Creating A Pull Request 😃